toptobes/realworld-haskell-scotty-example/README.md

 ## Further documentation

-You can create the documentation site for this project using `cabal haddock`, and then access it w/ `npx serve` or whatever else you fancy.
+**Access the documentation site @ [https://toptobes.github.io/realworld-scotty-hs/].**
 Nearly everything except for the features are decently documented, and I'll work on adding more soon.

+You can build the documentation site locally using `cabal haddock`, and then serve it w/ `npx serve` or whatever else you fancy.

 Or just read through the code manually if you prefer, whatever you want lol.